U.S. says 'troubled' by Hungary's crackdown on foreign-funded NGOs

-BUDAPEST The United States on Wednesday said it was "troubled" by the Hungarian parliament's passage of legislation that it said unfairly burdened a targeted group of Hungarian civil society organisations.
+BUDAPEST (Reuters) - The United States on Wednesday said it was "troubled" by the Hungarian parliament's passage of legislation that it said unfairly burdened a targeted group of Hungarian civil society organisations.

 Hungary's ruling Fidesz party on Tuesday passed a bill that tightened regulations on foreign-funded non-governmental organisations, requiring them to register with authorities and publicly declare their foreign-funded status.